Bug report #522

-#1 Updated by kwilliams-penbaymedia-com - over 13 years ago
+#1 Updated by kwilliams-penbaymedia-com - about 16 years ago

 I tried simplifying the shapefile using ArcToolbox and it appears that there is a limit to the number of allowable vertices per feature.
 The simplified shapefile (simplified from the dissolved shapefile) displays just fine.
 Unfortunately, the reduced detail severely hampers the shapefile's usefulness and appearance when zoomed in.

-#2 Updated by Gavin Macaulay - over 13 years ago
+#2 Updated by Gavin Macaulay - about 16 years ago

 This is most likely a problem with the filling of complex polygons in Qt's drawing algorithms.
 We have no complete solution to this, and are awaiting a fix for Qt.
 Further details are in ticket #83.